Louisiana Voices Educator's Guide

 Fieldwork Checklist

 Involve students in developing a fieldwork or project checklist or use the one provided, Fieldwork Checklist.
 If working in groups, each group should have a checklist.
 This is only a starter.
-Each project will have various components and needs, and students can assume different roles or take on an individual project.
-Roles might include: researcher, developer of appropriate forms, interviewer, videographer, photographer, sound engineer, tape logger, map maker, artifact collector, equipment manager, project designer, editor, transcriber, layout person, archivist, curator, publicity manager.
+Each project will have various components and needs, and students can assume different roles or take on individual projects.
+Roles might include: researcher, developer of appropriate forms, interviewer, videographer, photographer, sound engineer, recording logger, map maker, artifact collector, equipment manager, project designer, editor, transcriber, layout person, archivist, curator, publicity manager.
 The checklist could also become a timetable so that students accomplish tasks by certain deadlines.
 Set reasonable amounts of time for each project.
-Students could use a software project planner, spreadsheet, or use the Fieldwork Checklist prepared for this purpose.
+Students could use a software project planner, spreadsheet, or use the Fieldwork Checklist to prepared for and organize their project.
+Following is a chronological framework for carrying out a fieldwork project, start to finish.

 Design scope of fieldwork project